Daniela Hantuchová: 2005: Two mixed-doubles titles, and career Grand Slam in mixed doubles

 Hantuchová reached the third round of the Australian Open, losing to Dementieva in a tight three-setter.
 Following that, she made her first quarterfinal of the year in Tokyo for the second straight year, losing to Kuznetsova.
 At her next event, she reached the semifinals in Doha, losing to Sharapova.
 Then, she made another quarterfinal at her next tournament in Dubai, losing to Serena Williams.
 At Dubai also, in the first round, she garnered her tenth top-10 victory over No. 8 Alicia Molik.
 Hantuchová made the third round at the French Open and Wimbledon, losing to Clijsters in Paris, and eventual champion Venus Williams in England.

-Hantuchová had a successful US Open series run, where she reached the semifinals in Cincinnati, getting upset by No. 74 Akiko Morigami.
+Hantuchová had a successful US Open series run, where she reached the semifinals in Cincinnati, getting upset by world No. 74, Akiko Morigami.
 In Stanford, Hantuchová lost to Clijsters in the quarterfinals.
 After a second-round loss in San Diego to Sugiyama, Hantuchová reached her fourth final in Los Angeles, getting a walkover in the quarterfinals over Sharapova, and got revenge against Dementieva in the semifinals.
 In the final, for the seventh time in their head-to-head, Clijsters defeated Hantuchová in straight sets.
 For the third time at the event, Hantuchová made the quarterfinals in New Haven, before losing to Davenport.